Cracking the egg myths

 Myth: You should delay the introduction of eggs into the diet of infants until after 12 months of age to reduce the risk of an allergy forming

 Cracked: There’s no evidence that dietary restrictions after six months of age have any additional benefits in avoiding allergies.
 The Australian Dietary Guidelines for Children and Adolescents recommend that egg yolk be introduced into infant’s diets from eight months of age while research shows it can be well tolerated from around six months of age.
-While there is no specific guidelines on the introduction of egg white, it is generally recommended from nine to 12 months of age.
+While there are no specific guidelines on the introduction of egg white, it is generally recommended from nine to 12 months of age.

 Myth: Organic and free-range eggs are better for you than standard eggs